Installer tips (calamares)

 Our default installer in the live environment is Calamares, so that you can have a smooth and friendly experience installing EndeavourOS on your machine.

-Not every product is perfect, so here are some tips to guide you through a smoother install experience by using these workarounds to avoid running into upstream Calamares bugs.
+Not every product is perfect, so here are some tips to guide you through a smoother install experience by using this information about some main options inside the Installer.

 If you choose net installer (online) with the choice of the Desktop Environments, you will get this screen:

-Please only choose one Desktop Environment and leave the default selections as they are!
+Please only choose one Desktop Environment and leave the default selections on the next screen as they are if you are not sure what to change!!

-But you can unselect packages you do not need, and you could choose more then one DE/WM if you know exactly what you are doing!
+But you can unselect packages you do not need, and you could choose more than one DE/WM if you know exactly what you are doing!
 For example, XFCE4 together with i3 is a common combination (and they are both will come themed and fully working)

 The rest of the installer will look the same on both methods (offline and online)

 If you choose netinstall it will get all packages freshly from the internet (from Repositories) so the install process can take a bit longer compared to the offline install, depending of your internet connection speed and state of the mirrors in your area.